Pro-Kiddie/IoTFlaskApp/README.md

 For each device that has to be tracked by AQ Mon, the following must be performed to configure the device appropriately to run the monitoring program.

 #### 1. Setting Up Device Configurations
-- Register the device in IoT Core, and obtain the certificate, private key files for the device
+- Register the device in AWS IoT Core, and obtain the certificate, private key files for the device
-- Place the certs in “aq_monitoring” found in the project folder
+- Place the certs in “aq_monitoring” folder found in the root project folder
 - Configure device_config.json found in “aq_monitoring” .
 The following needs to be updated
   - ‘aws_host’, ‘aws_root_ca’, ‘aws_certificate’ and ‘aws_private_key’ should correspond to the information obtained by registering the device in IoT Core
   -‘device_id’ should be set to a device_id that is already registered on the AQ Mon platform